taraponglab/skincorrosion/README.md

 Graduate School in the Program of Research and Development in Pharmaceuticals, Pharmaceutical Sciences, Faculty of Pharmaceutical Sciences, Khon Kaen University, Thailand.

-Department of Health Sciences, College of Natural Science, Can Tho University, Vietnam.
+Department of Health Sciences, College of Natural Sciences, Can Tho University, Vietnam.

 Read full paper published in **Journal of Chemical Information and Modeling**.